 We have a little joke in my house about how negative my husband is.
 Well, I say negative – or pessimistic – he says ‘realistic’.
 For instance, we have (rare) plans to go out and party, I say: I can’t WAIT to get dressed up, go out and get drunk.
 He says: it will probably be shit.

-Over the years – seven, in August – I’ve become as accustomed to his ‘realistic’ attitude towards life as he has to my stupidly optimistic (or unrealistic) perspective.
+Over the years – eight, last August – I’ve become as accustomed to his ‘realistic’ attitude towards life as he has to my stupidly optimistic (or unrealistic) perspective.
 I look forward to everything, he looks forward to nothing.
 About 50% of events are brilliant so we end up about even.
 Except that he never got his hopes up in the first place, so it’s only ever me who feels let down.